 - 2) Locate the conventional test site directly beneath the center of the gauge for cores and 2 inches behind the drill rod hole for GDT-20 or GDT-21. - b.
-Correction (Offset) of the Nuclear Gage to Conventional Density Tests - 1) Determine the average of the nuclear gauge densities. - 2) Obtain the average conventional densities.
+Correction (Offset) of the Nuclear Gauge to Conventional Density Tests - 1) Ensure materials are within the acceptable specifications and tolerances - a) For asphalt concrete, perform correlation testing provided; the mixture meets the allowable mixture control tolerances of Specification 828; the mixture meets compaction and air void requirements of Specification 400. - b) For aggregate base, ensure the materials are meeting gradation and density requirements of the appropriate Specifications.
+Do not perform correlation testing on unstable materials. - 2) Determine the average of the nuclear gauge densities. - 3) Obtain the average conventional densities.